 Medellin Guru has partnered with an insurance agent to offer health insurance, SURA EPS insurance and other insurance products like life insurance, homeowners insurance and auto insurance to foreigners and Colombians.

-We partnered with Angela Berrio, who is a bilingual insurance agent who speaks English and Spanish.
+We partnered with a bilingual insurance agent who speaks English and Spanish.
 And she has many foreigner clients.

 Over 225 Medellin Guru readers have obtained insurance through our partnership including health insurance, auto insurance, homeowners insurance, life insurance and travel insurance.